Gold State Super is a super scheme that was open to WA public sector employees until 1995. It is now closed to new members1.

 Gold State Super is a defined benefit super scheme, which means your final Gold State Super benefit is determined by applying a fixed, or 'defined', formula.
-Gold State Super is not market-linked, and so is not impacted by the performance of investment markets.
+Gold State Super is not market-linked, so member's funds are not impacted by the performance of investment markets.

-Your Gold State Super account is a rare scheme closed to new members with exclusive benefits, including:
+Gold State Super is a scheme closed to new members with unique features and benefits, including:

-Gold State Super is an untaxed scheme, which means you don't pay tax until your benefit is paid to you or rolled over to a taxed scheme.
+Gold State Super is an untaxed scheme, which means you don't pay tax until your benefit is paid to you or rolled over to a taxed scheme or retirement income stream

-Automatic death and disability insurance at no cost.
+Automatic death and disability insurance until age 60 at no cost

-Accumulate a lifetime limit of up to $1.255m* in concessionally taxed benefits.
+Accumulate a lifetime limit of up to $1.415 million2 in concessionally taxed benefits

-Maintain benefits at a higher salary level, when a change in employment conditions results in a lower salary.
+Apply to maintain benefits at a higher salary level, before a change in employment conditions results in a lower salary

 Service Multiple = (Completed Months of Service ÷ 12 ) x 20% x (Average Contribution Rate ÷ 5)

-If you change or stop making contributions to your Gold State Super account it could have a significant impact on your final benefit.
+If you change or stop your contributions to your Gold State Super account it could have a significant impact on your Final Benefit.

-If you do decide to withdraw from Gold State Super you can't contribute to your account in future.
+If you do decide to withdraw from Gold State Super, you can't contribute to your account in the future.
 Your decision is irreversible.
+When this happens, your benefit will be deferred.
+For more information, see the Gold State Super deferred benefits page.

-Before making any changes to your Gold State Super account we strongly recommend contacting your Member Services Centre on 13 43 72 to discuss how the changes could affect your benefit.
+Before making any changes to your Gold State Super account we strongly recommend you contact your Member Services Centre on 13 43 72 to discuss how the changes could affect your benefit.

 Definitions Completed Months of Service is your months of Equivalent Full-Time Contributory Service in Gold State Super.
-Average Contribution Rate is the average percentage rate at which you contributed during your Gold State Super membership.
-Final Remuneration is your average salary based on three key dates during your last two years of membership of Gold State Super.
+Average Contribution Rate is the average percentage of your salary that you contributed during your employment while working for the WA public sector as a Gold State Super member.
+Final Remuneration is your average salary based on three key dates during your last two years of employment as a Gold State Super member.
 For part-time employees, your Final Remuneration is based on your equivalent full-time salary.
+It includes Higher Duties Allowance (HDA) or Temporary Special Allowance (TSA), if one of these is received for at least 12 months continuously within the last two years of employment and is received on your ceasing date and/or both Selection Dates.
+For employees on secondment for at least 12 months on one of the three key dates, remuneration for that day is taken to be the higher of the remuneration for the job from which the employee was seconded and the remuneration for the job to which the employee was seconded.

 Maximise the potential of your Gold State Super

-Gold State Super is a unique scheme with some exclusive benefits.
+Gold State Super is a scheme with unique benefits.
 To help maximise the potential of your Gold State Super, we encourage you to contact your Member Services Centre on 13 43 72.